rancher/rancher.github.io/rancher/latest/en/kubernetes/ingress/index.md

           servicePort: 90
 ```

 Let's create the ingress using `kubectl`.
 After you create the ingress, the ingress controller will trigger a load balancer to be created and visible in the **kubernetes-ingress-lbs** stack within the **Kubernetes** -> **System** tab.
+By default, the load balancer service will only have 1 instance of the load balancer deployed.
 The load balancer will have the host name routing rules created from the ingress.

 From `kubectl`, you can see the ingress created, but the UI will only show the load balancer.
 The ingress controller has already done all the translations of the requests in the ingress to a Rancher load balancer.